Skip to content

 How to get more done and do less

 We’ve all seen countless articles promising to help us organise our time better so that we have more of it.
 And, of course, we are all expert time managers.
-We have to claim to be when we attend an interview for practically any role.
+We claim to be when we attend an interview for practically any role.
 We say what we think the interviewer will want to hear.
-We say that we draw a grid with four quarters titled important, urgent, unimportant and non-urgent.
-We write all of our tasks into this grid and then we focus on the tasks are most important.
-But, of course, we don’t actually do this and it doesn’t actually help – well, not if you’re anything like me.
+We say that we use the Eisenhower Matrix.
+We draw a grid with four quarters titled important, urgent, unimportant and non-urgent.
+We write all of our tasks into this grid, and then we focus on the tasks that are most important.
+But, of course, we don’t actually do this, and it doesn’t actually help – well, not if you’re anything like me.

 This would take way too long!
 This would require writing out all of our tasks.
-Not only that but spending time thinking about how each task sits in the order of priority.
-Perhaps intuitively we prioritise things in this way.
-We keep to the top of our minds the important tasks and, if we don’t have the time, we don’t do the tasks that are not important.
-But for most of us, the task of drawing out such a grid, would fall into the unimportant category, and so we let that task remain forever unfinished.
+Not only that, but I also spend time thinking about how each task sits in the order of priority.
+Perhaps, intuitively, we prioritise things in this way.
+We keep to the top of our mind the important tasks, and if we don’t have the time, we don’t do the tasks that are not important.
+But for most of us, the task of drawing out such a grid would fall into the unimportant category, and so we let that task remain forever unfinished.

 You probably already know about the Pomodoro Technique.
 This is one that I do find useful.
-Particularly when it comes to difficult project or tasks, or where I don’t really know where to start.
+Particularly when it comes to difficult projects or tasks or where I don’t really know where to start.
 I use it to make a start.
-I might use the time to break down a large tasks into a smaller series of tasks, or, as I did today, to just get started.
+I might use the time to break down a large task into a smaller series of tasks or, as I did today, just to get started.

 This is where my one simple trick will help you.
-It so simple yet so effective.
+It is so simple yet so effective.

 Turn off your email notifications.
 That’s it.
 That simple.
 Just keep them off.
 You really don’t need that microsecond distraction every time something comes across.
 Instead, check your emails consciously and reply to them then and there.
 Stop duplicating your own work.